These tahini and olive oil chocolate chunk cookies are amazing! They’re big, soft, chewy and absolutely delicious, full of healthy fats.

 - Roll each cookie into a ball and transfer to the pan, leaving about 2-3 inches distance between each cookie.

 - Sprinkle cookies with some sea salt flakes and bake for 11-12 minutes.
 The cookies will puff up a bit.

-- Take the pan out of the oven and tap it 2-3 times on the counter for the cookies to deflate and settle.
+- Take the pan out of the oven and TAP/BANG IT 2-3 TIMES ON THE COUNTER for the cookies to deflate and settle.
 This will give them a bakery-style look.